HungryLim/Organizational-capacity-and-behaviors-of-members/README.md

   # Measuring Indirect and Direct Support
 1. Geo-code local unions' addresses and locate them in congressional districts
+* locating local unions in congressional districts by using their street address through Google Civic API and coordinate matching vis Shapefiles.
+I uploaded Python script using Google Civic API in this repo.

 |Union Name   |Members | Year |Street Address | **RPT ID** |
 |-------------|---------|------|--------------|-----------|